 Piktochart lets you create infographics, which are presentable as slideshows.
 It offers 600+ professionally designed templates, and numerous fonts and color styles to make my project unique.
 You can include charts and maps to make it look more impressive, and even use a set of industry-specific icons as deemed fit for your project’s purpose.

-Surprisingly, Piktochart gives you access to its library of stock photos or lets you upload your own images and videos to make things more engaging.
-Not only this, you can also import data from Google Sheets and SurveyMonkey forms.
-And lastly, the presentation can be shared on the web and downloaded or printed as PDF, JPG, and PNG.
+Piktochart gives you access to its library of stock photos or lets you upload your own images and videos to make things more engaging.
+You can also import data from Google Sheets and SurveyMonkey forms and the presentation can be shared on the web and downloaded or printed as PDF, JPG, and PNG.

 Genial.ly lets you put interactive effects and animations in your presentations.
-Surprisingly, you can include content from a number of external services in your presentations, such as Spotify, YouTube, Google Maps, Amazon, etc. Another interesting thing is, you get access to various premium templates, using which you can create unlimited presentations.
+You can include content from a number of external services in your presentations, such as Spotify, YouTube, Google Maps, Amazon, etc. Additionally, you get access to various premium templates, using which you can create unlimited presentations.

 Similar to others, you can upload your own images and videos apart from using its media resources.
-Every content you create via Genially is shareable using email and social media networks including WhatsApp, and can also be embedded directly on your website.
-Last but not the least, you can enable analytics to monitor your content’s performance.
+Every content you create via Genially is shareable via email and social media including WhatsApp, and can also be embedded directly on your website.
+Lastly, you can enable analytics to monitor your content’s performance.

 Haiku Deck is a simple and useful tool, though its interface looks little outdated.
 You can choose from a range of fonts, polished layouts, image filters, and more to create professionally designed presentations.
 It gives you access to 40+ million stock images on varied subjects that fit in almost every project.